A Centerless Virasoro Algebra of Master Symmetries for the Ablowitz-Ladik Hierarchy: Introduction

-which is a discrete version of the focusing/defocusing nonlinear Schrödinger equation.
-The goal of this paper is to identify the Virasoro algebra of master symmetries both on the variables $x_n,y_n, n\geq 0$, as well as on the \emph{general} tau-functions of the AL hierarchy.
-As discovered in recent years \cite{AVM2, AVM3, C, N}, the semi-infinite AL hierarchy is related to (bi)-orthogonal polynomials on the circle in the same way as the semi-infinite Toda lattice hierarchy is related to orthogonal polynomials on the line.
+The functions $\tau_n(t,s;\eta,\theta)$ are thus \emph{special} instances of tau-functions of the semi-inf\/inite AL hierarchy.
+The Virasoro constraints they satisfy suggest that the semi-inf\/inite AL hierarchy admits a~\emph{full centerless} Virasoro algebra of additional symmetries (so-called master symmetries), a~notion which will be explained below.
+The goal of this paper is to identify the Virasoro algebra of master symmetries both on the variables $x_n$, $y_n$, $n\geq 0$, as well as on the \emph{general} tau-functions of the AL hierarchy.
+Since the pioneering works~\cite{KM, KMZ1, KMZ2} the fact that the semi-inf\/inite AL hierarchy is related to (bi)-orthogonal polynomials on the circle in the same way as the semi-inf\/inite Toda lattice hierarchy is related to orthogonal polynomials on the line, has been rediscovered several times, see for instance~\cite{AVM2, AVM3, C, N}.
 We now introduce the necessary tools to explain this connection.

-We denote by $\mathbb{C}[z,z^{-1}]$ the ring of Laurent polynomials over $\mathbb{C}$.
+We denote by $\mathbb{C}\big[z,z^{-1}\big]$ the ring of Laurent polynomials over $\mathbb{C}$.
 A bilinear form

-will be called a bi-moment functional.
+will be called a~bi-moment functional.
 The bi-moments associated to $\mathcal{L}$ are